BetterDiscord/docs/docs/plugins/introduction/devtools.md

 Since this environment is one with Chromium DevTools, we can add extensions meant for those DevTools.
 Unfortunately, this is not packaged with Discord or BetterDiscord, but BetterDiscord can add the React DevTools for you if you download it and place it in the BetterDiscord folder.

 To get this setup, download this [special manifest v2](https://github.com/mondaychen/react/raw/017f120369d80a21c0e122106bd7ca1faa48b8ee/packages/react-devtools-extensions/ReactDevTools.zip) version of the extension.
-Currently the version in the Chrome extension store only works for manifest v3 which is not compatible with electron.
+Currently, the version in the Chrome extension store only works for manifest v3 which is not compatible with electron.

 Open your BetterDiscord folder and make a new folder inside called `extensions`.
 Within this folder, make another new folder with the React DevTools extension ID `fmkadmapgofadopljbjfkapdkoienihi`.
 The path should look something like `<BetterDiscord>/extensions/fmkadmapgofadopljbjfkapdkoienihi/`.
 Extract the contents of the `zip` you downloaded directly to this folder.